 Each of the enlargement countries (for which data are available) had a higher level of FDI inflows than outflows; in other words, each of these countries was a net recipient of FDI.
-This was the case not just in 2016, but in all years shown in Table 3.
-Together the enlargement countries (excluding Turkey) had a combined level of inward FDI valued at EUR 4.1 billion in 2016, down from EUR 4.5 billion in 2015.
-In the absence of data for Turkey, Serbia was the largest beneficiary of inward FDI among the enlargement countries in absolute terms, accounting for more than half of the total in 2016.
+This was the case not just in 2017, but in all years shown in Table 3.
+Together the enlargement countries had a combined level of inward FDI valued at EUR 14.5 billion in 2017, down from EUR 15.8 billion in 2016 and EUR 20.4 billion in 2015.
+Turkey was the largest beneficiary of inward FDI among the enlargement countries in absolute terms, accounting for two thirds of the total in 2017.

 The money supply may be simply described as the circulation of money within an economy.
 There are various measures of money supply and these are differentiated by the liquidity of the assets under consideration (see Table 4).
 The narrowest definition is M1, which measures the cash and coins in circulation, plus the value of current accounts.
 M2 is a somewhat broader concept, including M1, plus savings deposits, money market mutual funds and other time deposits — which are less liquid — but may nevertheless be converted relatively quickly into cash or sight deposits.

 As may be expected, the amount of money in circulation varies according to the size of each economy, with the money supply in Turkey considerably larger than in any of the other enlargement countries.
-The former Yugoslav Republic of Macedonia and Serbia recorded the fastest expansions in their money supply (as measured by M1) between 2011 and 2016, increasing overall by 82 % and 75 % respectively.
-Bosnia and Herzegovina and Turkey (2011-2015) recorded the slowest rates of expansion, as in these countries the money supply increased by around 50 %, as did the money supply in the euro area.
+Serbia recorded the fastest expansion in its money supply (as measured by M1) between 2012 and 2017, increasing overall by 108 %.
+Turkey recorded the slowest rate of expansion, as the money supply increased by 30 %, less than the increase recorded in the euro area (51 %).
 Note that there are no data for the money supply covering recent reference periods in Montenegro or Kosovo; both use the euro as their de facto domestic currency.

 Generally, if the money supply rises faster than economic growth, then inflationary pressures will be added to the economy.
 However, in the aftermath of the global financial and economic crisis, the process of quantitative easing was used by several central banks in order to inject additional quantities of money into their banking systems with the goal of encouraging growth; evidence suggests that this process did not result in inflationary pressures (see Table 5 for more information on price developments).

-The all-items harmonised index of consumer prices remained at relatively low levels across the EU during the period 2007-2017.
+The all-items harmonised index of consumer prices remained at relatively low levels across the EU during the period 2008-2018.
 The rate of annual price increases in the EU-28 peaked at 3.7 % in 2008, although the effects of the global financial and economic crisis caused a rapid slowdown in price increases in 2009 when a relative low of 1.0 % was recorded.
 Thereafter, prices in the EU-28 rose by 2.1 % in 2010 and by 3.1 % in 2011, before the pace of price increases slowed in 2012, 2013 and 2014 and came to a halt in 2015 when there was no overall change in consumer prices (see Table 5).
 In 2016, consumer prices in the EU-28 rose slightly (0.3 %) before increasing by 1.7 % in 2017 and 1.9 % in 2018.